OmorFarukRakib/Kanban-board/README.md

 - List Create, Delete, Edit
 - Card Create, Delete, Edit, Lock/Unlock
+- Cards can be dragged if unlocked and swap with other cards and move to other lists.
 - Global State Management with Context API, useContext hook and useReducer hook
 - Strict type checking with typescript
 - Raw CSS for UI interface manipulation